Tag Archives: Independent Drama

 Yes, a class of people is beaten down and victimized, but they also rise above and never give up hope.
 The fact that it’s a true story and a book was written on the subject by the real Solomon Northup makes it all the more powerful.

-The performances are clearly outstanding (Ejiofor, Fassbender, Paulson, and Nyong’o).
+The performances are outstanding (Ejiofor, Fassbender, Paulson, and Nyong’o).

-The look of the film and cinematography is sharp and I loved the distinctiveness of the north and south scenes.
+The look and cinematography are sharp and I love the distinctiveness of the north and south scenes.
 The setting is stifling hot and dreary.

-There are at least 2 scenes where the camera pans on a shot and holds it for seemingly an eternity until an action occurs, which made the scenes effective.
+There are at least two scenes where the camera pans on a shot and holds it for seemingly an eternity until an action occurs, which makes the scenes effective.

-While difficult to watch, this film should be viewed by everyone to see how far we have come, but not forget how far we still need to go to eliminate discrimination and victimization.
+While difficult to watch, 12 Years a Slave (2013) should be viewed by everyone to see how far society has come, not forgetting how far we still need to go to eliminate discrimination and victimization.

-Oscar Nominations: Best Picture (won), Best Director-Steve McQueen, Best Actor-Chiwetel Ejiofor, Best Supporting Actor-Michael Fassbender, Best Supporting Actress-Lupita Nyong’o (won), Best Adapted Screenplay (won), Best Production Design, Best Costume Design, Best Film Editing
+Oscar Nominations: 3 wins-Best Picture (won), Best Director-Steve McQueen, Best Actor-Chiwetel Ejiofor, Best Supporting Actor-Michael Fassbender, Best Supporting Actress-Lupita Nyong’o (won), Best Adapted Screenplay (won), Best Production Design, Best Costume Design, Best Film Editing

-Independent Spirit Award Nominations: Best Feature (won), Best Director-Steve McQueen (won), Best Male Lead-Chiwetel Ejiofor, Best Supporting Male-Michael Fassbender, Best Supporting Female-Lupita Nyong’o (won), Best Screenplay (won), Best Cinematography (won)
+Independent Spirit Award Nominations: 5 wins-Best Feature (won), Best Director-Steve McQueen (won), Best Male Lead-Chiwetel Ejiofor, Best Supporting Male-Michael Fassbender, Best Supporting Female-Lupita Nyong’o (won), Best Screenplay (won), Best Cinematography (won)

 Dallas Buyers Club-2013